Living in Malta, an Island where many Foreigners enjoy advantageous tax rates and a beautiful life style

 Acquisition of Companies

-A body of persons, other than a commercial partnership, established in, and operating from a European Union member clip_image022state may freely acquire immovable property that is required for the purpose for which it has been set up as long as it is directly controlled by citizens of the European Union Member state who has resided in Malta continuously for five years.
+A body of persons, other than a commercial partnership, established in, and operating from a European Union member state may freely acquire immovable property that is required for the purpose for which it has been set up as long as it is directly controlled by citizens of the European Union Member state who has resided in Malta continuously for five years.
 A commercial partnership established and operating from a European member state (therefore including Malta) may freely acquire immovable property that is required for the purpose for which it has been set up as long as such partnership is controlled by and at least 75% of its share capital is held by a person (or persons) who is a European Union member state citizen and who has resided in Malta continuously for five years.
 Any other body of persons require a permit, which is only granted if the property is required for an industrial or touristic project or as a contributor to the development of the economy of Malta.Permission may be refused for the purchasing of property, which is considered to be of historical interest

 Income Tax/ Tax on Capital Gains